 Forming a Limited Liability Company is a straightforward process, but there are several steps you'll want to follow.

 1. Choose Your Company Name.

 You need a company name that no other business has the rights to use.
-See our SunDoc article Is My Business Name Available? for help conducting your own name search, or SunDoc can run your name search for a reasonable fee.
+SunDoc can run your name search or reserve your LLC name for a reasonable fee.
 At a minimum, your preferred name must be available in the State of Delaware.
 It is also wise to check for a registered trademark on your preferred name.

 2. Understand the LLC Organizer Requirement.

 Anyone can be your LLC organizer.
 It might be a lawyer who helps with the formation of your business, yourself (if you prepare and file your company's Articles of Organization), or a filing service like SunDoc.

 By preparing on-line with us, SunDoc Filings will be your organizer.
 If you choose to prepare and upload your filing with SunDoc, you can name your own organizer.

 You must designate a registered agent, either a person or a firm.
 This is required for the Articles of Organization form (see #6).
 For more information on registered agents and why your company must have one, see our article on Registered Agent Service.

 The Articles of Organization form asks whether your Delaware LLC will be managed by one manager, multiple managers, or all the members.
 You must decide whether you want to be a member-managed or a manager-managed LLC.

 An operating agreement is an important document in the formation of your LLC.
 It does the following: